leandrodamascena/pydynox/CONTRIBUTING.md

-# Contributing to pydyno
+# Contributing to pydynox

-Thanks for your interest in pydyno!
+Thanks for your interest in pydynox!
 This guide will help you get started.

+## AI-Assisted Contributions

+We appreciate GenAI contributions, but we care about quality.

+If you're using AI tools to contribute, check the `.ai/` folder:

+- `.ai/README.md` - Quick start
+- `.ai/project-context.md` - What is pydynox
+- `.ai/coding-guidelines.md` - Code style, Python vs Rust
+- `.ai/testing-guidelines.md` - How to write tests
+- `.ai/common-mistakes.md` - Things to avoid

+**Important:** We may close PRs that contain low-quality AI-generated code, code that doesn't make sense, or code without tests.
+Please review and understand what the AI generated before submitting.
+We're happy to help if you have questions!

 ## Setup